September 23, 2022

 Researchers found that loyalty programs with tiers or earning mechanisms can provide significant increases in sales and gross profits.

 Half of the companies reported a positive impact on sales.
 What’s more interesting is that researchers also found a more positive effect from basic loyal program variants ‒ the ones that offer direct and immediate rewards.

-Customer loyalty programs can be and look like anything you want; your only limitation is your mobile application and the functionality it’s designed for.
+Customer loyalty programs can be and look like anything you want; your only limitation is your mobile application and its functionality.
 But some elements should be considered essential.

-Here is the recipe for a good program:
+Here is the recipe for a good reward program:

 When building on top of existing backend systems, mobile will still be the way you provide the LP service.
 So, always put your best team (or your best partners) on your mobile app.

-Some programs fail to achieve results for the businesses that run them for various reasons, including lack of strategy, poor understanding of their customer, or an inconvenient rewards system.
+Some programs fail to achieve results for the businesses that run them for various reasons, including lack of strategy, poor understanding of their customers, or an inconvenient rewards system.

 But you can act proactively and build a loyalty rewards program that has all the right elements from the start.